yuanhaol123/WEHA_EPR/README.md

 # WEHA_EPR
-Integration of EPR with weighted ensemble Hamiltonian annealing

 These files are associated with the following publication:
+Boltzmann conformational ensembles of proteins: Integration of EPR with weighted ensemble Hamiltonian annealing.

+Workflow of integration of EPR with weighted ensemble Hamiltonian annealing

 <img width="945" alt="image" src="https://github.com/user-attachments/assets/415056ae-cc39-44b5-86fa-7dac929193df">